Neri Colmenares: Committee assignments

+Post-congressional career

 On September 23, 2021, Colmenares announced that he will be running for senator in 2022.
 He filed his candidacy on October 7.
 However, he lost the election for the third straight time.

-On power rate hikes
+On December 4, 2024, Colmenares and 74 others filed the second impeachment complaint against Vice President Sara Duterte, citing betrayal of public trust for her office's alleged misuse of confidential funds.
+By February 2025, it was consolidated with two other complaints into a single impeachment complaint and signed by 240 lawmakers out of 305, reaching the 1/3 votes threshold and impeaching Vice President Duterte.

+On January 26, 2026, Colmenares and 35 others filed the second impeachment complaint against President Bongbong Marcos, citing his potential involvement in the "BBM Parametric Formula" used by the Department of Public Works and Highways, which they alleged to have allowed systemic corruption in government, as well as his alleged involvement in kickback schemes and unprogrammed appropriations.
+A week later on February 2, Colmenares was also among the complainants who filed the first new impeachment complaint against Vice President Duterte since the Supreme Court ruling that deemed prior impeachment attempts against her to be unconstitutional.

+Political positions

+Energy

 Colmenares petitioned the Supreme Court to stop Meralco's record-high power rate hike after the 2013 Malampaya shutdown.
 At the 2014 congressional committee hearings on the electricity rate hike, Colmenares refuted arguments by Manila Electric Company (Meralco) legal counsel who stated that Meralco did not raise prices intentionally.

 He again questioned Meralco's plans to raise electricity rates in 2019 and accused power companies of passing on to consumers the cost of shortages they themselves caused.